- Date : 03/05/2018

-Firstly, if you don’t read the offer document carefully and adhere to all the rules, you may find yourself in a tough spot.
+Firstly, if you don’t read the car insurance terms and conditions carefully and adhere to all the rules, you may find yourself in a tough spot.

 And secondly, this instance gives you a view of a situation wherein you find yourself without Third Party Insurance cover- due to your own negligence.
 Thus can put a huge financial strain on your family in the short and long term, so make sure such a situation never arises.

-To read more such case studies on car and two wheeler insurance, here’s what you can learn from car insurance case studies in India.
+To read more such case studies on a car and two-wheeler insurance, here’s what you can learn from car insurance case studies in India.